Related Tools

 What is the rule of thirds?

 The rule of thirds is a composition guideline that divides an image into a 3x3 grid.
-Important elements should be placed along these lines or at their intersections.
-This creates more balanced, visually appealing images than centering everything.
-The tool provides an overlay to help you apply this principle when cropping your images.
+Important elements are placed along the grid lines or at their intersections to create more balanced, visually appealing photos.
+The tool provides an overlay to help you apply this principle while cropping.

 What aspect ratio should I use for social media?